yoakerin/UPnPCastFix/README.md

 ## Contributing

 We welcome contributions!
-Please see our [best practices guide](docs/best_practices.md) for development guidelines.
+Please see our [Contributing Guide](CONTRIBUTING.md) for development guidelines and how to get started.

 ## Support